leostat/Necurity.co.uk/netsec/_posts/2015-03-13-crest_cpsa_exam.md

 </td>

 <td>
-The most common operating system you will encounter everyday, knowing which version of windows server shipped with what version of IIS and kernel can be useful from time to time when nmap or nessus cant make up its mind what OS your target is.
+The most common operating system you will encounter everyday, knowing which version of windows server shipped with what version of IIS and kernel can be useful from time to time when nmap or nessus cant make up its mind what OS your target is, and knowing what OS windows no longer supports is also good to know.
 Knowing how windows works, How and what the different functions of AD do and what the most common weaknesses you will encounter are.
-Also knowing how to harden and fix the problems you find.
+Also knowing how to harden and fix the problems you find is good to know.
+Knowing what SID's and RID's are, knowing how file permissions and ACL's work, and knowing about the SMB/CIFS protocol is also a must, and whats a Null session in this context?.
+Do you know what the difference between LM and NTLM is?
+And where does kerberos fit into windows authentication?
 </td>
 </tr>